 We’ve all heard that warming up the voice before singing is important.
 But did you know there’s a right way and a wrong way of doing it?

-Read below to find out if you’re making any of these common vocal warm-up mistakes!
+Read below to find out if you’re making any of the Top 5 vocal warm-up mistakes!

 2. Using songs to warm up instead of exercises.

 Vocal exercises are significantly more effective than songs for warming up.
 A proper exercise intelligently combines a sound (like “muh”) with a particular musical scale in a specific vocal range.
 Songs do not offer this level of precision for warming up a voice.

 3. Going too loud too fast.

 Raising your volume too quickly in a warm-up will compromise endurance and could cause irritation in the throat, which often leads to an unpleasant tickle sensation or a cough when singing.

 4. Doing too little or too much.

 Voices are unique.
 Some need more warming up than others.
 Some tenors and sopranos can be fully warm in 10-15 minutes, whereas some basses and altos could take 30 minutes or more.
 Doing too little could cause the problems described in point #1.
 Conversely, doing too much can fatigue your voice before you even hit the stage!